 Currently enrolled students and students admitted or readmitted prior to the beginning of Advance Registration are eligible to participate in the Advance Registration process.
 This allows students to register for upcoming semesters based upon their student classification (master's, senior, junior, etc.) and the number of credit hours completed.
 Students register online via NEIUport (http://neiuport.neiu.edu).
 Detailed information regarding online registration procedures and registration dates can be found in the online Schedule of Classes.

-Eligible students who do not advance register may register online for classes during the Open Registration and Change of Registration (Add/Drop) periods.
+Any eligible student who does not advance register may register online for classes during the Open Registration and Change of Registration (Add/Drop) periods.
 Students are responsible for viewing and/or printing their student schedule and registration fee assessment (bill) via NEIUport.
 Students must register for all classes before the last day of the Change of Registration (Add/Drop) period.

 Students who fail to complete all admissions requirements, have outstanding tuition/fees or other financial obligations, receive academic dismissal or disciplinary notices, or have other holds that prevent registration must resolve the issue before being permitted to register.

 An undergraduate student must meet the following minimum requirements to be considered for enrollment in a graduate course, in addition to meeting all prerequisites for the course (except for graduate standing): 1) completed one semester in residency at Northeastern, 2) be in the final year of undergraduate study and 3) currently has at least a 3.0 cumulative undergraduate GPA.